 Scott Ruksakiati is the Managing Partner in Tyson & Mendes’ Chicago office.
 For more than 25 years, he has defended clients in diverse and challenging litigation involving catastrophic injury and death, professional liability, errors and omissions insurance claims, construction defect claims, breach of contract disputes stemming from multi-million-dollar construction projects, transportation litigation, and other complex commercial litigation cases throughout the United States.
 He has significant experience in insurance coverage matters involving third-party liability and first party property claims, as well as extensive experience representing insurance producers and brokers in breach of contract and tort claims.

 Mr. Ruksakiati has first-chaired numerous jury trials and commercial arbitration matters to successful conclusions.
 Most recently, he represented an architect in a case involving serious personal injuries in Cook County, Illinois.
-After two weeks of trial and after his cross-examination of the Plaintiff’s expert, the case settled for a nominal amount when the trial court refused to rule on a motion for a directed verdict until after the trial.
+After two weeks of trial and after his cross-examination of plaintiff’s expert, the case settled for a nominal amount when the trial court refused to rule on a motion for a directed verdict until after the trial.
 Mr. Ruksakiati also secured an arbitration award in a multi-million construction dispute in which his client was found not guilty and received 100% of its attorneys’ fees.
 He is known for successfully resolving cases prior to trial or arbitration by developing defenses for winning summary judgment and by positioning cases for favorable resolution through mediation.